MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 ## Upgrade an installation of Office for Mac

-You can upgrade an existing installation of Office on a Mac to a newer version without having to uninstall your current version.
-For example, if you want to upgrade your volume licensed version of Office 2019 for Mac to Office LTSC for Mac 2021.
+You can upgrade an existing installation of Office on a Mac to a newer version without having to uninstall the version already on the Mac.
+For example, if you want to upgrade a volume licensed version of Office 2019 for Mac to Office LTSC for Mac 2021.
 Or, if you want to move from a volume licensed version of Office, such as Office LTSC for Mac 2021, to a subscription version of Office for Mac.

 #### Upgrade to Office for Mac (subscription version)